artiso-solutions/roboTXT/README.md

 ## Core Components of Robotics TXT .Net Library
 The main component to use is the `ControllerSequencer` which provides some high level functions to operate motors and work with inputs and outputs.
-Further information can be found in the documentation of this class.
+Further information can be found [here](Usage.md) or in the documentation of this class.

 ## Sample Application Manual Robot Controller
 As an example how the Robotics TXT .Net Library can be used there is a sample application included.